MMf-mmf/how-meny-of-me/README.md

     <li>this app allows the visitor to create an account </li>
       <li>search his or anyone else's name</li>
       <li>the app will return an estimate of how many people in the USA share the same name</li>
-      <li>app will create a detailed chart on all these searches which that user searched for
+      <li>app will create a detailed chart on all past searches
-       Along with all the corresponding data which can be collected</li>
+       Along with some averages</li>
 </ul>